 Participants - A total sample of 558 respondents reported their assessment of service quality at two separate NFL games.
 There were fewer females (23.7%) than males (76.3%).
 The respondents ranged in age from 11 to 81 years; however, the majority of respondents (90.0%) were between 18-69 years of age (M = 36.22; SD = 14.18).
-Most of the respondents were Caucasian (82.3%). largest race represented was African-American The average annual household income (8.6%). reported by the solicited fans was \$126,906.
+Most of the respondents were Caucasian (82.3%).
+The next largest race represented was African-American (8.6%).
+The average annual household income reported by the solicited fans was \$126,906.
 However, approximately 75% of the respondents reported making less than this amount.
-The median annual household income was \$85,500. respondents reported higher education levels; less than 24% reported having less than "some college" as the highest education level completed.
+The median annual household income was \$85,500.
+Most respondents reported higher education levels; less than 24% reported having less than "some college" as the highest education level completed.